Skip to Content

 For exact amounts, make sure to check out the full recipe below.

-• Cooked white rice – to serve the beef with broccoli!
+• Cooked white rice – To serve the beef and broccoli!
 More options below.

 overhead shot of beef and broccoli mixture over rice in a tan speckled bowl with a rust coloring interior. the bowl sits on top of a beige linen towel with a gold fork and knife and bowl of white rice in the upper right corner.

-How to make a Healthy and Delicious Slow Cooker Beef and Broccoli Recipe
+How to Make Slow Cooker Beef and Broccoli

 Cornstarch needs heat to thicken and activate.